jeanbaptistemora/fluidattacks-universe2/makes/applications/makes/doc/src/docs/api/api-token.md

 ---
 id: api-token
-title: API Access Token for ASM
+title: Accessing ASM via API
-sidebar_label: API Access Token for ASM
+sidebar_label: Accessing ASM via API
 slug: /api
 ---

 The ASM app allows users to make requests directly to our GraphQL API.
 You can do this by using one of the following methods:

-### Browser method
+### Using the GraphQL playground

 1. Log in to https://integrates.fluidattacks.com
 2. Open https://integrates.fluidattacks.com/api